evolution-gaming/sbt-dependency-rules-plugin/README.md

 * `ExtraDependencyRules.Akka.ModulesHaveSameVersion`: Ensures all Akka modules have the same version.
 * `ExtraDependencyRules.Akka.Banned`: Bans all Akka modules.
+* `ExtraDependencyRules.AkkaHttp.ModulesHaveSameVersion`: Ensures all Akka HTTP modules have the same version.
+* `ExtraDependencyRules.AkkaManagement.ModulesHaveSameVersion`: Ensures all Akka Management modules have the same version.
 * `ExtraDependencyRules.Pekko.ModulesHaveSameVersion`: Ensures all Pekko modules have the same version.
 * `ExtraDependencyRules.Pekko.Banned`: Bans all Pekko modules.
+* `ExtraDependencyRules.PekkoHttp.ModulesHaveSameVersion`: Ensures all Pekko HTTP modules have the same version.
+* `ExtraDependencyRules.PekkoManagement.ModulesHaveSameVersion`: Ensures all Pekko Management modules have the same version.

 ### Creating Custom Rules